 Since our curricular offerings are curated with care for our mission, you will do well to familiarize yourself with them.
-The catalog serves as a contract between you and the Pacific School of Religion.
+The catalog serves as a contract between you and the Pacific School of Religion and you are required to abide by the policies and procedures outline here.
 Timely completion of program requirements necessitates regular and consistent communication between you, your advisor and the Office of Academic Affairs.
 Our goal is to move you through your program with the greatest efficiency and speed, because we believe in your vocation and call to serve the world.

-This catalog is supplemented by more up-to-date "Schedule of Classes" posted on the GTU website, which will also provide specific information about courses offered each semester.
+This catalog is supplemented by more up to date "Schedule of Classes" posted on the GTU website, which will also provide specific information about courses offered each semester.
 While the catalog is true and correct at the time of publication, changes to programs, courses, services, rules, regulations and fees are subject to modification to accommodate changes in resources or educational plans at the Pacific School of Religion.
 We will do our best to communicate such changes in a timely fashion.